ATHEIST ALLIANCE INTERNATIONAL INC. (the “Alliance”)

 78. The Annual General Meeting will approve the accounts and elect Directors.

-79. At least twelve weeks prior to the Annual General Meeting, Members shall be notified of the date and location of the meeting and of the general nature of the business to come before the meeting.
+79. At least twelve weeks prior to the Annual General Meeting, Members shall be notified of the date and location of the meeting if it will be held in a physical location, or the electronic process by which the Annual general Meeting will run if it will not be held in a physical location, and of the general nature of the business to come before the meeting.

-80. At least eight weeks prior to any General Meeting other than the Annual General Meeting, members of the Alliance shall be notified of the date and location of the meeting and of the general nature of the business to come before the meeting.
+80. At least eight weeks prior to any General Meeting other than the Annual General Meeting, members of the Alliance shall be notified of the date and location of the meeting if it will be held in a physical location, or the electronic process by which the Annual General MeetiNg will run if it will not be held in a physical locaiton, and of the general nature of the business to come before the meeting.

 81. Members that wish to propose a motion at an Annual General Meeting must submit that motion to the Secretary at least eight weeks prior to the date of the meeting.